-It is unfortunate to note that cats are very limited in terms of what they can actually do to help their human owners-dogs however are quite the opposite:
+It is unfortunate to note that cats are very limited in terms of what they can actually do to help their human owners-dogs however, are quite the opposite:

-Sought by the military, the police, by charities for the deaf and blind, by educators and even medicine, which recognises how instrumental an owners pet dog can be during palliative care or for patient well-being-it comes as no surprise to learn that our canine carers are prized for simply wanting to protect us.
+Sought by the military, the police, by charities for the deaf and blind, by educators and even medicine, which recognizes how instrumental an owners pet dog can be during palliative care or for patient well-being-it comes as no surprise to learn that our canine carers are prized for simply wanting to protect us.

-Could you actually imagine a cat learning how to open a washing machine door to put the clothes into wash?
+Could you actually imagine a cat learning how to open a washing machine door to put the clothes into the wash?

 Would you trust a cat to sniff out a bomb or a stash of drugs?
 I don’t think so!

-So, not only are dogs wonderful companions and diligent workers, I must mention that they are wise too.
+So, not only are dogs, wonderful companions and diligent workers, I must mention that they are wise too.
 They intuitively know when something is wrong and will do their level best to warn you.

-Dogs therefore, are heroes too and their bravery is something to admire.
+Dogs, therefore, are heroes too and their bravery is something to admire.

-It only remains to say that, no matter how many crazy cat videos you can’t help watching and laughing at, no matter how many cute images you see of fluffy kittens with adorable eyes sat in bows and baskets, we all come to realise sooner or later that cats are but limited contributors to the human experience.
+It only remains to say that, no matter how many crazy cat videos you can’t help watching and laughing at, no matter how many cute images you see of fluffy kittens with adorable eyes sat in bows and baskets, we all come to realize sooner or later that cats are but limited contributors to the human experience.